vinceskahan/v5wiki/emoncms.md

 ### Options

+_node_ - The `node` is an integer that indicates a location in the data topology used by emoncms.
+The `node` is required for emoncms 8.4 and later.
+Default is `None`.

 _prefix_ - Indicates whether to prepend each variable name with the indicated prefix.
 For example, with `prefix = stationName`, `outTemp` would be `stationName_outTemp`.
 Default is `None`.

 _append_units_label_ - Indicates whether to append the units abbreviation to the variable name.
 For example, `outTemp` would be called `outTemp_F` and `pressure` would be called `pressure_mbar`.
 Default is `True`.